A little history of Monnaies townhouse in Avignon

-Raised in 1619 by Jean-François de Bagni, pope Paul V’s legate, the house was transformed into barracks, then into the city hall.
-In 1860, it housed the conservatoire.
-But, unfortunately, the house was sold in 2009 and converted into a luxurious hotel...
+Raised in 1619 by Jean-François de Bagni, pope Paul V’s legate, the house was transformed into barracks, then into city hall.
+But, unfortunately the house was sold in 2009 and converted into a luxurious hotel...

 Which means "Pope Paul V raised this building to mint coins and to decorate the city.
 Jean-François de Bagni, archbishop of Patras and legate of the city, 1616."